 Measures

-Energy in different forms is an essential key resource in today’s society.
 In order to prevent a severe shortage or to be able to cope with one without major damage to the economy and society, the Energy Division (in some cases the Industry and ICT divisions as well) devises measures for electricity, natural gas, oil and wood.

 Measures concerning electricity